koajs/koa-hbs/README.md

 are in `./views`, and your partials are in `./views/partials`.
 Configuring the middleware as

+### Layouts
+Passing `defaultLayout` with the a layout name will cause all templates to be inserted into the `{{{body}}}` expression of the layout.
+If `layoutsPath` is specified, koa-hbs will load your layout from that path; otherwise, the layout is assumed to be located in `viewPath`.

+**Note:** Only a single layout is currently supported.
+Alternative layout support will be added soon.
+To use an alternative layout, specify `{{!> layoutName}}` somewhere in your template.
+Again, this is **NOT** supported yet.

 ## Example
 You can run the included example via `npm install koa` and `node --harmony app.js` from the example folder.

 ## Credits
 Functionality and code were inspired/taken from